HePeng2016/CFSP/README.md

   B is the frequence for this mutional information.

   N1 is a number to identify which frequent sequence the muation was occurred in.

   N2 is the position of the mutation at the frequent seuqeunce.

-  A is the count of mutional information for for this frequent sequence complex.

-  B is the frequence for this mutional information.

-  N1 is a number to identify which frequent sequence the muation was occurred in.

-  N2 is the position of the mutation at the frequent seuqeunce.